sambain1090/DashBox/README.md

 # DashBox
-Modified leverless fight stick that includes an additional dash button to the left of the movement directions.
+Leverless fight stick that includes an additional dash button to the left of the movement directions.